-The following course is a prerequisite for entering the M.B.A. program: BUSN 5050 Business Analytics & Decision-Making (3 credits).
+The following course is a prerequisite for entering the M.B.A. program: MATH 2100 Quantitative Literacy or BUSN 5050 Business Analytics & Decision-Making (3 credits).
 The Admissions Committee waives this prerequisite for applicants who meet one or more of the following criteria.

-- Undergraduate business- or science-related degree with work experience in the for-profit, nonprofit, and/or public sectors - 10+ years' work experience in the for-profit, nonprofit, and/or public sectors with a GRE Quantitative Score greater than 680 or a GMAT Quantitative Score of 45 application details.
-Submit a Leadership Institute letter of acceptance to the Admissions Office at Johnson University Tennessee.
+• Undergraduate business- or science-related degree with work experience in the for-profit, nonprofit, and/or public sectors

+• 10+ years' work experience in the for-profit, nonprofit, and/or public sectors with a GRE Quantitative Score greater than 680 or a GMAT Quantitative Score of 45

 Master of Strategic Ministry.
 Applicants must apply and be accepted to the Christ Church of the Valley Leadership Institute to be accepted in the Johnson University Master of Strategic Ministry program.
-Contact Steve Gross at Christ Church of the Valley (SteveGross@ccvonline.com) for
+Contact Steve Gross at Christ Church of the Valley (SteveGross@ccvonline.com) for application details.
+Submit a Leadership Institute letter of acceptance to the Admissions Office at Johnson University Tennessee.